Most of Wall Street drifts as defense companies rocket higher

 Elsewhere, oil prices jumped to continue their zigzags since Trump ousted the leader of Venezuela last weekend.

-Venezuela is potentially sitting on the largest oil deposits in the world, and any increase in production could push further downward on prices, which have already been falling on expectations for plentiful supplies.
-But it would also likely require billions of dollars of investment to get Venezuela’s aging infrastructure in good-enough shape to ramp up production sharply.
+Venezuela is potentially sitting on more oil than any other country in the world, and any increase in production could push further downward on prices, which have already been falling on expectations for plentiful supplies.
+But it would also likely take billions of dollars of investment to get Venezuela’s aging infrastructure in good-enough shape to ramp up production sharply.

-It’s not just Venezuela where the U.S. military could see action.
-Trump in recent days has also called for taking over the Danish territory of Greenland for national security reasons and has suggested he’s open to carrying out military operations in Colombia.
+And it’s not just Venezuela where the U.S. military could see action, as Trump talks about “troubled and dangerous times.”
+The president in recent days has also called for taking over the Danish territory of Greenland for national security reasons and has suggested he’s open to carrying out military operations in Colombia.

-In stock markets abroad, indexes fell across much of Europe and Asia.
+In stock markets abroad, indexes inched higher across Europe following a worse finish in Asia.

 Japan’s Nikkei 225 dropped 1.6% for one of the world’s bigger moves, while Hong Kong’s Hang Seng fell 1.2%.